mvolkmann/htmx-offline/README.md

 All modern web browsers support using [IndexedDB](https://mvolkmann.github.io/blog/topics/#/blog/indexeddb/) to persist data locally.
-Using the IndexedDB API can be a bit tedious.
+The IndexedDB API is a bit tedious to use.
-This application uses a custom library for interacting with IndexedDB databases that is small and easier to use.
+This application uses a custom library for interacting with IndexedDB databases that is small (10 KB) and easier to use.
 See `public/idb-easy.js`.

 ## Type Checking